-The Nephrology Research Training Program is 2-3 years in duration and funded by an institutional NIH grant.
-It is designed to provide a solid grounding in research methodology and launch fellows on a career of productive clinical and translational research.
+The Nephrology Research Training Program is 2-3 years in duration and funded by an institutional NIH training grant.
+The program is designed to provide a solid grounding in research methodology and launch fellows on a career of productive clinical and translational research.
 Fellows are enrolled in the Sackler School of Graduate Biomedical Sciences at Tufts University for a Master’s degree in Clinical and Translational Research.

 They complete coursework in biostatistics, epidemiology, study design, grant writing, ethics and a variety of electives offered by faculty at the Tufts Clinical and Translational Science Institute.